Tensor Completion for Causal Inference with Multivariate Longitudinal Data: A Reevaluation of COVID-19 Mandates: Tensor Completion for Causal Inference with Multivariate Longitudinal Data

-which is proportional to $\sqrt{r / (T \cdot K)}$ in the regime $N \gg \{ T \cdot K\}$, modulo a logarithmic factor.
-Note that the rate $\sqrt{r / (T \cdot K)}$ highlights the improvement that can achieved by the addition of control outcomes, and is in exact correspondence to \eqref{eq:df_ratio_general}.
-This correspondence implies the rate optimality of \eqref{eq:mse_bound} up to a logarithmic factor.
+which is proportional to $\sqrt{r / (T \cdot K)}$ when $N \gtrsim T \cdot K$, modulo a logarithmic factor.
+The rate $\sqrt{r / (T \cdot K)}$ reflects the improvement that can be achieved by including additional outcomes relative to matrix completion (where $K = 1$), and the finding is in exact correspondence to \eqref{eq:df_ratio_general}, up to a logarithmic factor.